 In such an anti-Christian country, I never thought I would hear Christmas music broadcast in downtown Hanoi.
 Many of our Christmas songs have a message of “tidings of great joy,” with Jesus as a baby in the manger.
 Even though the celebration was steeped in commercialism, the familiar words from Christmas carols filled the air, giving me hope that all was well with my soul.
 I pushed Joy in her stroller to the nearby church a few hundred feet from where the music came.

 My soul was enraptured with joy, a balm for my homesick heart.
 I longed to be with friends and family.
 Here I could sing in harmony, filled with the Christmas spirit, enveloped in oneness with those around me who were here for a different experience, but so far from home, I welcomed Christmas in another culture.

 For a brief moment, I understood Ephesians 4:5.
 There is unity in the world, “one body, one hope, one baptism, one God and father of all.”
 I felt a connection to the Vietnamese people.
 For some, this might be the only testimony to the risen Savior they would ever witness, but as Isaiah 55:11 says, “My word…will not return to me empty.”

 I handed the camera to someone to take our picture.
-Standing in front of a cardboard Santa Claus, the bittersweet moment was captured, now kept in the scrapbook that I had won years earlier, a memoir to the past I didn’t want to forget.
+Standing in front of a cardboard Santa Claus, the bittersweet moment was captured, now kept in the scrapbook that I had won years earlier, a memoir of the past I didn’t want to forget.

-Today, as I remember that night, fifteen years later, I thank God for all the Christmases we have had since then.
+Today, as I remember that night, many years later, I thank God for all the Christmases we have had since then.
 Jesus is the reason for the season.
 Let us be thankful for what He has done for us and praise Him with the heavenly hosts.
 Christmas is magical even for adults!